Kritaarth/age_stopwatch/README.md

 Pausing and Resetting
 ```
 Pause: Just like the flow of time and your age, you cannot pause the Age Stopwatch.
-Reset: To reset the Age Stopwatch, you will need to clear cookies.
+Reset: In order to reset the Age Stopwatch, you will need to clear cookies.
 ```

 ## Contributing to Age Stopwatch